-We are happy to announce that the full text of the Aquarian Gospel for Yogis is now complete and available at OCOY.org.
+We are happy to announce that the full text of the Aquarian Gospel for Awakening is now complete and available at OCOY.org.
 It is an exhaustive commentary on The Aquarian Gospel of Jesus the Christ, by Levi Dowling.
 The commentary is 196 web pages!

 Below is an excerpt from the Commentary.
 Shortly we will have the full text available as a download in our e-Library, and in time we will have print and ebook versions available.
 We hope you enjoy it.

 And Jesus said, The answer to your prayer may not appear in fullness in a little time.
 Be not discouraged; pray again and then again, for God will hear.

 And then he spoke a parable; he said, A housewife was alone at night and, lo, some guests arrived, and they were hungry, having had no food for all the day.
 The housewife had no bread, and so at midnight she went forth and called a friend and said, Loan me three loaves of bread, for guests have come, and I have naught for them to eat.
 The friend replied, Why do you trouble me at midnight hour?
 My door is shut; my children are with me in bed; I cannot rise to give you bread; tomorrow you can be supplied.
 The housewife asked again, and then again, and then because she pled, and would not be refused, the friend arose and gave her bread.
 Behold, I say to you, Ask firmly and you shall receive; seek trustingly and you shall find; knock earnestly, the door will open up.
 (Aquarian Gospel 137:8-14)